TimOosterhuis/MAS-project/index.md

 which returns all trump card that can still be played by any of the layers.
 The second function `KM_suit` searches for all instances in the knowledge and possibles lists of a player having a certain suit and returns this as a sorted list on the rank.
 So this function is called like `KM_suit(‘South’, ‘West’, ‘hearts’)` and will return a sorted list with all instances in the knowledge and possibles lists of South where `(‘West’, (‘Hearts’, _, _)False)` is true.
 The most important and biggest function in `tactics.py` is `find_best_card()`, which receives the playable cards of a player, that player instance and the trick instance.
 This function analyses the knowledge of the player and determines which card to play by going trough a number of options.
 If there is only one playable card, that one is played.
-The options are different for each player in a trick, i.e. if a player can start and play the first card he can choose which suite will be asked, the other player have to follow suit.
+The options are different for each player in a trick, i.e. if a player can start and play the first card he can choose which suit will be asked, the other player have to follow suit.

 #### [](#header-4)For the starting player:
 If there are still trump cards in play, and